shyaboi/nPoP/README.md

 const PoP = require("npop");
 const n = new PoP()

-n.pop(undefined, 3000)
+n.pop(undefined,undefined,undefined, 3000)
 ```
-In the above function the dexyGet function is left default, and only the port has been set manualy.
+In the above function the homeGet/indexGet/dexyGet function is left default, and only the port has been set manualy.
 This can be done for any number of paramerters that want to be left default, just use "undefined" in the parameters place.

 # dexyGet()